manisrini/TournamentBracketSUI/README.md

-Are you searching for a package to show your matchups in a heirarchical way.
+Are you searching for a package to show your matchups in a heirarchical way?.
 Then you have landed in the right place.

 <div align="center">
   <img src="BracketImage.jpg" width="500" height="250" >
 </div>

-# TournamentBracketView
+# TournamentBracketView 🚀
 It is a package to show the matchups in a beautiful bracket view.
 Developed fully using SwiftUI framework.

 # Why TournamentBracketView?